- Arts and Design»

 Types Of Hand Stitches - Embroidery Stitches Guide

-Hemstitching is the art of using hand sewing to make tucks and hems for decorative or ornamental purpose.
+Hemstitching is the art of using hand sewing to make tucks and hems for the decorative or ornamental purpose.
 The design of hem stitching as ornament varies as some hem stitches can be done straight or diagonally.

 Embroidery Hem Stitch Tutorial